BistroBytesIO/bistrobytes-saas/ADMIN_MIGRATION_PLAN.md

 2. **Website Provisioning**: Backend creates tenant, website, and database
 3. **Email Notification**: Restaurant owner receives email:
    ```
-   Subject: Your BistroBytes Website is Ready! 🍽️
+   Subject: Your BizBytes Website is Ready! 🍽️

    Congratulations!
 Your restaurant website has been successfully created.